MathieuUrstein/HEIG.TWEB.Project02/README.md

 This project called **InteractivePolls** is a web application that lets people interact with polls.
 It is mainly based on the following features:

-- Creation of polls of various type.
+- Creation of polls of various types.
   We have polls that can be responded by selecting one answer in a list.
   We have other polls with multiple answers that can be selected.
   We have also other polls that can be answered with true or false.